altv-atlas/docs/docs/articles/chat-module.md

 The command prefix is set to ``/`` by default, but this can be changed as well by passing it as the third parameter to ``RegisterChatModule``.
 NOTE: This module does NOT handle commands.
 The only reason it has the command prefix parameter is so it can properly verify whether the incoming message is a command or a message.

-## Examples
+## Example usage

-### Hooking into chat messages
-Great!
-You're all set.
-Now all that is left is to hook into the chat events.
+All that is left now is to hook into the chat events.
 For reference, the following example is taken directly from our ``AltV.Icarus.Boilerplate`` project.

 ```cs